Adroiti/docs-for-code-review-tools/RuboCop/Style-NegatedIf.md

-Pattern: Negated if
+Pattern: `if` with negated condition

 Issue: -

 ## Description

-Checks for uses of if with a negated condition.
-Only ifs without else are considered.
+Checks for uses of `if` with a negated condition.
+Only `if`s without `else` are considered.
 There are three different styles:

   - both
   - prefix